-People take to the streets after Trump wins election
+People take to the streets after Trump win

 Story highlights

-- Trump supporters, opponents gather at White House
+- Donald Trump supporters, opponents gather at White House

 - Minor disturbances recorded in Oakland, California

-(CNN)Protesters and supporters alike took to the streets across the country following Donald Trump's victory speech Wednesday.
+(CNN)Protesters and supporters alike took to the streets across the country following Donald Trump's victory speech early Wednesday.

 Two opposing rallies crowded Pennsylvania Avenue near the White House, while protests on the other side of the country threatened to turn ugly.

-Trash fires burned on an Oakland highway, while an illuminated sign outside the White House in the nation's capital proclaimed that the US was "better than bigotry."
+Trash fires burned on an Oakland, California, highway as an illuminated sign in the nation's capital proclaimed that the United States was "better than bigotry."

-One of the crowd near the White House held an upside-down American flag, alongside the LGBT rainbow flag, in silent protest.
+One member of the crowd near the White House held an upside-down American flag, alongside the LGBT rainbow flag, in silent protest.

-Superstar Lady Gaga, a vocal Clinton supporter who had performed at the Democratic candidate's final rally last night, stood atop a sanitation truck outside Trump Tower in New York, brandishing a sign which read: "Love trumps hate."
+Pop star Lady Gaga, a vocal Hillary Clinton supporter who had performed at the Democratic candidate's final rally in North Carolina, stood atop a sanitation truck outside Trump Tower in New York, brandishing a sign that read: "Love trumps hate."

-Brian Barto, a protester who had remained at the White House after most had dispersed, told CNN affiliate WJLA that he was "destroyed, honestly distraught.
+Brian Barto, a protester who had remained at the White House after most had dispersed, told CNN affiliate WJLA-TV in Washington that he was "destroyed, honestly distraught."

-"Everything that has been built up has been destroyed ...
+"Everything that has been built up has been destroyed. ...
 America has failed (minorities)."

-Another, Latasha Wilson, said that she was "scared" about the next four years.
+Latasha Wilson said she was scared about the next four years.
 "He doesn't respect women, Black Lives Matter, Latinos.
-He's a racist ... there are multiple things that add up," she said.
+He's a racist. ...
+There are multiple things that add up," she said of the president-elect.

 Supporters celebrate